capsule-corp-ternoa/ternoa-doc/docs/for-developers/guides/NFT/manage-NFT/NFT-set-royalty.md

 ## How to retrieve an NFT royalty using Ternoa Indexer

 Ternoa indexer is **a record of the Ternoa Chain data.**
-You can query data for some specific entities (NFT, Collection, Markeplace(...)) using graphql.
+You can query data for some specific entities (NFT, Collection, Marketplace (...)) using graphql.
 _In this example, we use the graphql-request library._

 You first need to prepare a stringified query to get NFT data from a specific NFT id, as we did in the query(id) function.
 Do not hesitate to adapt the information you require in your query.
 You can check all the fields queryable for the [NftEntity](/for-developers/guides/NFT/basic-NFT/get-NFT#step-1-nftentity-query-preparation).

-When the query is ready, you can make the request to our indexer by providing both the indexer endpoint and the query.
+When the query is ready, you can request our indexer by providing both the indexer endpoint and the query.
 Check the NFT royalty filed.

 ```typescript showLineNumbers
 import { request, gql } from "graphql-request";